Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 ## Existing Features

 #### Register
+* Registering for an Account allows users to save their delivery information and view their history of previous orders.
+This is done through Allauth and will send a verification email to the email used in order for them to be able to log on.

 #### Login / Logout
+* Users can use the site without logging in or creating an account, but logging in will allow for quicker checkout and be able to look at previous orders.
+This is also done through Allauth.
+Superusers logging in will be able to see the store management part of the site.

 #### User Account
+* A users Account has two main features; Storing their delivery information as a standard, so that everytime they checkout, the information will be auto populated.
+There is also a list of historical orders placed by the user, they can go into the order and see the confirmation to check what this order entailed.

 #### Home
+* This is like a landing page for the store, showing the background of the site, with the main site text overlayed.
+This is built as a pretty eyecatching but simple place where the user will start, being able to decide what they want to do rather than getting lots of information thrown at them.
+This page has the main navbar at the top, with links and search functionality

+##### Search
+* Search functionality, as mentioned above is present on all pages and allows the user to be able to search the site.
+This search function looks into the names of products to filter the list to.

+##### Store Contact
+* This functionality is available on multiple pages on the site, such as the home page or the users account.
+The email icon at the bottom allows the user to contact the store directly.
+This sends as email to stepsclosetstore@gmail.com with a notification for the store to contact the user back.

 #### Products
+* Products is the main bulk of the site with it being a shop.
+Products are split up into Catgories, Sub Categories and Articles and the nav links help the user be able to cut down the list.
+* With a lot of products on the site, products are split into pages with a small er number of products on the page.
+Users can then easily see a smaller number of products rather than have to scroll through hundreds to find anything.
+* Products can be sorted live from the page, by name or price in ascending or descending order.
+* When a product is clicked on, this will take the user to a specific page for that product.
+From here, the user can add it to their cart at whatever quantity they like.

+##### Toasts
+* Toasts are built in across the site to enable the user to be shown messages and keep them informed.
+These will note the user of success, information, warning or error.
+Some of these toasts allow users to go to their cart when they add a product to it.

 #### Cart
+* The cart shows the user what items they have chosen to purchase, it gives a full overview or items and the quantity that they want to buy.
+This is like a check before the user purchases.
+From here the user can edit the quantity of the item and update it, or remove the item altogether.

 #### Checkout
+* Checkout is for the user to enter their delivery details along with payment details to purchase their items.
+The payment details here are built from Stripe and make using a test account will make sure the user can actually pay and place the order.
+If the user is logged in, their details will be populated from their account.
+* On this page to keep the user informed there is an overview of their bag so they know what they are purchasing.

 #### Store Admin
+* This part of the site is only available for the store owners of employees.
+This gives the store owner an overview of the shop, showing orders and also the average value of orders on a daily basis.
+The overview screen also shows items that are out of stock so the store owner can order them.
+* The Store owner can edit, remove or add new items here.
+Using the product list and then finding and then selecting the item, the store owner can change numerous attributes of the item.

 #### Stock
+* Stock is attributed to the product, but the stock app allows issues and receipts of this stock level.
+The user can see this level against the item and they will not be able to purchase more items than the store has in stock.
+* Orders, once payment is complete, will deduct stock from the stock level.
+* The store owner can manually adjust these stock levels, either issuing or receipting these in.

 #### Static and Media Files?